bombchus/z64-music-wiki/docs/basic/categories.md

     </div>

-    1. If you are using a sampled instrument, drum, or sound effect, this line, and subsequent lines for however many samples you are using, must be included, otherwise omit this line and subsequent lines.
+    1. If using a sampled instrument, drum, or sound effect, this line, and subsequent lines for however many samples are used, must be included, otherwise omit this line and subsequent lines.
-    2. If you are using a custom audiobank, you will use a hyphen `-` instead of the number of the audiobank your sequence uses.
+    2. If using a custom audiobank, use a hyphen `-` instead of the number of the audiobank the sequence uses.

 The first line of the META file is the name of the sequence.
 This name must be unique as no two sequences can share the exact same name.
 Generally, `Game Name - Song Name` will work unless a sequence with that name already exists and the user uses both sequences.

 ??? tip "Recommendation"
-    It is recommended that you do not use quotation marks in the sequence name as it will make it harder for people creating a cosmetic plandomizer file.
+    It is recommended not to use quotation marks in a sequence name as it will make it harder for people creating a cosmetic plandomizer file.

 The second line of the META file is the audiobank the sequence uses.
-For example, if you want to use audiobank `0x03`, then you will put `0x03` on your second line; however, if you are using a custom audiobank, then you will instead put a `-` instead.
+For example, if using audiobank `0x03`, then the second line will be `0x03`.
+However, if using a custom audiobank, then a `-` must be used instead.

-The fourth line of the META file is the locations you want your sequence to appear in, known as "music groups".
+The fourth line of the META file is the locations the sequence will appear in, known as "music groups".
 This will be explained in greater detail below.

-The fifth and subsequent lines of the META file are where you put `.zsound` file data.
-These lines are only used for when you have a sampled instrument, drum, or sound effect.
-If you are not using sampled instruments, drums, or sound effects, the META file ends at the fourth line.
+The fifth and subsequent lines of the META file is for extra data, such as `.zsound` files.
+These lines are for when a sampled instrument, drum, or sound effect is being used.
+If a sampled instruments, drums, or sound effects is not being used, the META file ends at the fourth line.

 #### Music Groups
-Music groups determine where your sequence will play in-game.
+Music groups determine where a sequence will play in-game.
 This information is specified in the META file.
-Your META file can include a set of named music groups with varying specificity.
+A META file can include a set of named music groups with varying specificity.
 These named music groups should be in a comma-separated list.
-You can refer to the list below, or use [this online music groups tool](https://thesounddefense.github.io/musicgroups/ "Darunia's Joy Music Groups Tool
+They are listed below, with an online music groups tool available [here](https://thesounddefense.github.io/musicgroups/ "Darunia's Joy Music Groups Tool
-"){ target="__blank" }<small>:material-open-in-new: </small> to find the correct areas of the game you want your sequence to be placed in.
+"){ target="__blank" }<small>:material-open-in-new: </small>, to help determine the correct areas of the game the sequence to be placed.

 === "Low Specificity"
     **Background Music:**